Bearer/bearer/docs/explanations/reports.md

 ## Security Report

-[Rules](/reference/rules) are the core feature of Bearer.
-The security report allows you to quickly see security risks and vulnerabilities in your codebase.
-The report breaks down rule violations by severity level: Critical, High, Medium, Low, Warning.
+The security report allows you to quickly see security risks and vulnerabilities found in your codebase using a security [scanner type](/explanations/scanners), by default SAST.

+The report breaks down violations by severity level: Critical, High, Medium, Low, Warning.
 These levels help you prioritize issues and fix the most important issues.
 This report is Bearer's default report type.

 For each violation, the report includes the affected file and, when possible, the line of code and a snippet of the surrounding code.
 Here's an excerpt from the security report run on our [example publishing app](https://github.com/Bearer/bear-publishing):